 |

-Membership in The Shadecrafters Club gives you access to our private club site where you'll find an extensive list of supply sources for frames, fabrics, trims, all sorts of decorative embellishments, paper and other hardback supplies, craft and art supplies, lamp parts, and a variety of other resources that apply to far more than lampshades.
-There's also a separate discussion board that provides a place to ask questions and discuss a variety of topics.
-I know you'll find the club a valuable enhancement to your shadecrafting experience.
-See The Shadecrafters Club page for further details and other benefits.
+The Shadecrafters Club gives you access to our private club site where you'll find an extensive list of supply sources for frames, fabrics, trims, all sorts of embellishments, paper and other hardback supplies, craft and art supplies, lamp parts, and a variety of other resources.

 |